React Native · Expo · cross-platform catalogs

 React Native code uniqueness check

-React Native studios often ship dozens of reskinned apps from one JavaScript core.
-Store reviewers see through UI-only changes — apporig compares TypeScript, JavaScript, React Navigation, StyleSheet patterns, and npm dependencies across your entire workspace.
+RN studios often ship dozens of reskinned apps from one JavaScript core.
+Store review looks past new icons: apporig compares TypeScript, JavaScript, React Navigation, StyleSheets, and package.json across every project in your workspace.

-Why do React Native apps get rejected for similarity?
+Why React Native apps get flagged for similarity

-App Store Guideline 4.3 and Google Play spam policies target apps that share the same JavaScript bundle structure with different branding.
-Renamed components and swapped assets are not enough when navigation, state management, and API layers remain identical.
+Guideline 4.3 and Google Play spam rules target apps that share the same bundle skeleton with different branding.
+Swapping colors and app names rarely helps if navigation, state, and API layers stay identical.

 Upload each client build via ZIP or Git into one team workspace.
-Run analysis before every store submission, prioritize COPY-status pairs, rewrite shared modules, and rescan to confirm remediation.
+Run analysis before every store upload, fix COPY pairs first, then rescan after refactors.

-- Cross-compare JS/TS source and native Swift/Kotlin bridges
+- JS/TS AST plus native Swift/Kotlin bridge files

-- COPY / RELATED / OK triage across the full RN catalog
+- COPY / RELATED / OK triage across the catalog

 FAQ